DmitryBespalov/old-website/_posts/2017-10-17-frenchkit.markdown

 ![Julien Datour](https://s3.eu-central-1.amazonaws.com/images.dnbespalov.com/frenchkit/IMG_9566.JPG "Julien Datour"){:height="480px" width="480px"}

 <!--
-Sounds simple, but try to reproduce it ;) Anywas, ARKit is awesome and you can see it in action here.
+Sounds simple, but try to reproduce it ;) Anyway, ARKit is awesome and you can see it in action here.
 -->

 ## UI automation classroom
 After all of the presentations finished it was my turn to conduct a workshop among 4 other workshops.
 Mine was about UI testing in Swift.
-In the workshop attendees learned tips and tricks for working with UI tests, specifically: general tips on testing; writing tests for table views and collection views; using localized strings in UI tests; and using mock server for network requests.
+In the workshop, attendees learned tips and tricks for working with UI tests, specifically: general tips on testing; writing tests for table views and collection views; using localized strings in UI tests and using a mock server for network requests.

 You can find more information about the workshop contents on GitHub.
-It includes presentation slides, example project and solutions to the problems (in branches "step1", "step2", and so on).
+It includes presentation slides, example project, and solutions to the problems (in branches "step1", "step2", and so on).

 ## Other classrooms
 Other classrooms that day were: